elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs_Questions_Only.md

  * Videos cannot be identified by names or title (“my cat” is not unique)

  * Query:
-     - Query video by a unique ‘video_id’
+     - Query video by a unique 'video_id'

  * **Answer: Next Slide!**